(Disclosure: Some of the links below may be affiliate links)

 They also have plans for students and student drivers (who learn to drive).
-And they have one plan where you can buy a share of Mobility and then do not have to pay the yearly fees.
-However, we will not include these plans in our comparison to make it simpler and easier to compare on an annual basis.
+And they have one plan where you can buy a share of Mobility and then not have to pay the yearly fees.
+However, we will not include these plans in our comparison to make it simpler and easier to compare annually.

 I use 50 kilometers per hour average speed for all my tests for the number of hours driven.
-But I account for 5 times the duration.
+But I account for five times the duration.
 On average, people will not drive somewhere for one minute and then drive back.
 They are going somewhere to run an errand.
 And that errand takes time.
 Therefore, if you drive 20 minutes somewhere (round-trip), I will account for 100 minutes total duration of rent.
-Sometimes, it is much more but sometimes less, it all depends on the trip.
+Sometimes, it is much more, but sometimes less, depending on the trip.
 Five times is a good average for the simulation.